stackwire-io/rancher-cluster/README.md

 ## What's "Rancher"?

 Rancher is an open source container orchestration tool, meaning that it will make it very easy to deploy containerized applications on bare hardware as well as the major cloud providers.
+Please visit them here: http://rancher.com/

 ## How do I use it?